-Any nonconforming use existing on the effective date of this bylaw may be continued indefinitely, but:
+Any nonconforming use may be continued indefinitely, but:

-- A. Shall not be changed to another nonconforming use without approval by the Board of Adjustment, and then only to a use which, in the judgment of the board, is of the same or of a more restricted nature. - B. Shall not be re-established if such use has been discontinued for period of two years or more for any reason, or has been changed to, or replaced by, a conforming use.
-Intent to resume a nonconforming use shall not confer the right to do so. - C. May be expanded up to 20 percent greater than its existing size on the effective date of this bylaw, subject to approval by the Board of Adjustment after public notice and public hearing, provided the expansion conforms to any other applicable requirements of this bylaw.
+- Shall not be changed to another nonconforming use without approval by the Board of Adjustment, and then only to a use which, in the judgment of the board, is of the same or of a more restricted nature. - 502.2 Shall not be re-established if such use has been discontinued for period of two years or more for any reason, or has been changed to, or replaced by, a conforming use.
+Intent to resume a nonconforming use shall not confer the right to do so. - 502.3 May be expanded up to 20 percent greater than its existing size on the effective date of this bylaw, subject to approval by the Board of Adjustment after public notice and public hearing, provided the expansion conforms to any other applicable requirements of this bylaw.

 Sec.
-503: Nonconforming Structures
+503: Non conforming Structures